When it comes to creating online quizzes, randomizing questions and shuffling answer options are useful to teachers in avoiding cheating.

 In that event, a question arises: “How can I randomize the order of questions and their answer options at ease?”.
 With Slide Pools, Random Slides, and Shuffle Answers features, ActivePresenter supports you to solve this problem in a matter of minutes.
 This today blog post will show you how to do that.

 Let’s start right now!

 In brief, ActivePresenter allows you to:

 - Create question banks (slide pools/ question pools) with the selection of 11 types of interactive questions

 - Pull questions from question banks and display them randomly in the output

 - Mix up answer options for each question and display them randomly in the output

 As you know, a question bank is a collection of many questions.
-A question bank comes in handy for creating quizzes as teachers can select questions from it.
-For this reason, a question bank is an essential teaching aid for many teachers.
+It comes in handy for creating multiple versions of a test.
+For this reason, it is an essential teaching aid for many teachers.

 To create a question bank or a slide pool, please follow the two steps below:

 To create a slide pool in ActivePresenter, open the View tab and click the Slide Pools button.
 Then, the Slide Pools pane appears with the default Pool 1: